clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

 ============

-Enabling `DPDK`_ support on the **OpenvSwitch project** can yield significant improvements in network performance.
-To illustrate one such example, we'll cover a basic "HOWTO" for a simple use case -- :ref:`f1ovs` -- where one virtual machine sends 1,000,000 HTTP requests to another virtual machine by making use of **Linux bridges**, **OpenvSwitch bridges** and custom-built **OpenvSwitch-DPDK bridges** as the network link.
+Enabling `DPDK`_ support on the **OpenvSwitch project** can yield significant network performance improvements.
+To illustrate one such example, we'll cover a simple use case with :ref:`f1ovs`, where one virtual machine sends 1,000,000 HTTP requests to another virtual machine using
+* *Linux bridges**
+* **OpenvSwitch bridges**
+* And custom-built **OpenvSwitch-DPDK bridges** as the network link.

 .. _f1ovs:

 .. figure:: _static/images/use_case.png

    Figure 1: Basic virtual network environment.

 **Requirements:**